 „The reason why Czech tourists climb Biokovo Mountains in flip-flops or face inevitable death when sailing the open sea on pedal boats isn’t because they are high on ecstasy.
 The true reason is that unlike Croatians, Czechs still live the adventurous spirit of animated films, which we all grew up on.
 Even as adults Czechs still keep the unflagging optimism of animated film characters like Pat and Mat and enjoy life the same as Bolek and Lolek.
 Simply they have never grown up and I envy them for that.”
 These words were written by a Croatian journalist Boris Dežulović.
 His article “The unhappy soldier Svejk” was the central inspiration for Filip Remunda’s new film.
 Can the Croatians help us see things we ourselves ignore?
 What does it say about the Czechs, that nearly a million of us move to Croatia for the summer?
 Naked nation is a tale of love and hate, a satire about the interpretation of national stereotypes and an exploration on the social role of the sea.

 After being left by his wife, the author decides to move from the centre of Prague to supposedly the worst Gypsy ghetto in the Czech Republic.
-He is taken under the wing of an infamous clan of former mobsters.
+He is taken under the wing of a clan of property owners.
 Gadjo is involved in the repair of a badly damaged house and becomes a member of the family.
 His aim is to find the cause of the decline of the place where he lives.
 He takes part in anti-Roma marches and tries to uncover the motivations of all the groups involved.
 Half a year after his arrival in the ghetto, his white family, together with the gypsies, celebrates Gadjo’s thirtieth birthday.